andrew-liawan/projects/index.md

 ### Description

-This folder contains R-Code and PDF of one of my statistics projects in school.
-It is a theoretical dive on hypothesis testing test statistic and methodologies on multiple Markov chains.
+This is a theoretical dive on hypothesis testing test statistic and methodologies on multiple Markov chains.
 They contain data simulations and analysis on why a certain way of hypothesis testing works in this particular case of Markov chains.

 R-Code is in the form of a HTML, and PDF is in a form of a short scientific journal.